Getting Ready for Ibaraki and Tochigi Prefecture`s Unique HATSU UMA (初午) Celebrations- this year on February 7th (2018)

 If you look at a Japanese calendar, you will notice that every day of the month has been designated as belonging to a different animal of the Japanese zodiac.
-Today, February 12th on the Gregorian calendar, is the first Day of the Horse of the second month of the year, making it HATSU UMA (初午, the First Horse）, a day which has been celebrated for more than 1000 years by devotees of O-INARI-SAMA.
-There are tens of thousands of Inari shrines around Japan (more numerous than any other type of shrine), ranging from the grand to the tiny (these are called HOKORA, 祠), which are instantly recognizable by their red or vermilion torii gates (sometimes lined up one behind the other forming a tunnel!) and their many fox statues and figurines which lead to the mistaken notion that the foxes are the Gods of these shrines.
-Even those who have never been to Japan have probably seen them in books or posters as these exotic features make them a very popular subject for photographers.
+Tomorrow, February 7th on the Gregorian calendar, is the first Day of the Horse of the second month of the year, making it HATSU UMA (初午, the First Horse）, a day which has been celebrated for more than 1000 years by devotees of O-INARI-SAMA.
+There are tens of thousands of Inari shrines around Japan (more than any other type of shrine), ranging from the grand to the tiny (the little ones are called HOKORA, 祠).They are instantly recognizable (once you learn to identify them) because of their red or vermilion torii gates (sometimes lined up closely one behind the other forming a tunnel!) and their many fox statues and figurines which lead to the mistaken notion that the foxes themselves are the god Inari.
+Even those who have never been to Japan have probably seen these shrines in books or posters as these exotic features make them a very popular subject for photographers.

 The first Day of the Horse of the second month of the 4th year of WADO (711 AD) was the day on which the God UKANOMITAMA NO KAMI was called down to HIS/HER new home, Mt Inari (in modern day Kyoto), upon which later the Fushimi Inari Shrine would be built, as the Titular God (ujigami) of the great Hata Family, which had come to Japan from China.
 Ukanomitama No Mikoto was originally a god of food and rice.
 The alternate name INARI is actually a variation of INE NARI, which means to become rice (INE: 稲, rice; NARU: 成, to become, to grow).